3rl-io/wasd-site/README.md

 - Default redirect page for mobile devices, with option to override
 - HTML embeds with pointer lock interactions
 - add global volume setting for ax-video in axis.settings
+- Code sandbox on website to try markup without webserver

 Tentative v1 priorities (March-June 2023)
 - Product configurator example with 5 lines of HTML